gnosis/GECO/Proposals/Linkdrop.md

 6. Then Alice’s identity contract creates an identity contract for Bob and sends a Robot
 7. In addition, Bob can now also help Alice recover access to her identity contract in the future using a social key recovery mechanism
 8. Bob now got the Robot he wanted, and in addition has a Universal Login Contract and ENS name which allows him to use the best of web3 to login to all other Ethereum dapps.

+### Demo xDAI implementation

+[This demo](https://screencast-o-matic.com/watch/cqeblx0k7e) video shows a similiar meta-linkdrop scheme utilizing Universal Login we implemented within the "Daily" wallet.
+The contract implementation for this meta-linkdrop example can be found [here](https://gist.github.com/Dobrokhvalov/00e2bbca13a1378636fa5a400bd692f5#file-invitelink-sol).

 ### Underlying Assumptions